 Cancer and Careers & Triage Cancer recently provided a one-day continuing education program for our clinical navigation team.
 In addition to our navigators, we also invited some social workers from the institutions where we practice.
 The seminar was helpful beyond words.
 Each section was valuable – whether a refresher or all new information.
 The barriers that individuals with cancer face can be tough to navigate.
 However, the seminar gave me the information needed to help navigate some of these barriers, including workplace issues and social security disability.
 The last session of the day focused on some provisions of the Affordable Care Act.
 As we go into 2014, this information was invaluable.
 I would recommend their workshops for any professional working with individuals who have cancer and their caregivers.
 Trish Pangilinan, LCSW, American Cancer Society

-Please call (646) 929-8030 or email us at firstname.lastname@example.org to find out more information, including how to schedule an in-service with us at your organization.
+Please call 646-929-8040 or email us at firstname.lastname@example.org for more information, including how to schedule an in-service with us at your organization.